Parameter Derivations

 Session #66

-tanh is a phenomenological choice from the Landau-universality family of sigmoid functions.
-Other sigmoids (logistic, erf) share the same qualitative properties and would produce indistinguishable physics near γ ≈ 1.
+tanh is a phenomenological choice from the sigmoid/compander family (μ-law, Hill, logistic, erf).
+Other sigmoids share the same qualitative properties and would produce indistinguishable physics near γ ≈ 1.
 The fractal coherence bridge failure (0/7 boundaries on 36 tests) is consistent with tanh being a generic sigmoid here, not a uniquely derived form.
+Not Landau: a saturating compander with argument ≥ 0 has no critical point, no diverging correlation length, and no critical exponents — nothing to put it in a universality class.
+The Landau framing was retired at the landing page (compander family); this page now matches.

 Note on the Ising analogy: tanh arises in mean-field Ising models as m = tanh(βJzm) — but that tanh comes from the self-consistency equationm = tanh(βJz·m), where m feeds back into itself.
 C(ρ) has no such self-consistency loop: it is evaluated directly at the input ρ with no fixed-point iteration.
 The Ising tanh is derived; this tanh is chosen.
 These are structurally different justifications.